DOG MANAGEMENT POLICY

 As a dog owner, you are responsible for ensuring that your pet is kept under control and does not become a nuisance.
 Neighbours can complain if your dog unreasonably disturbs the peace, and you risk being fined if you fail to prevent the disturbance.

 If you are being annoyed by a neighbour’s dog, the best way to handle the situation is to discuss your concerns in a friendly way with your neighbour.
-If this fails to resolve the problem, the next step is to speak with your local Animal Control Officer.
+If this fails to resolve the problem, the next step is to contact the Council’s Administration Centre.
 Lodging a formal complaint with the Council should be your last resort, and to do so you will need to complete an appropriate form, pay a fee, and explain the nature and severity of the disturbance.

-When the dog is no longer employed as a guard dog, you can again notify the General Manager in writing, and he/she may revoke the declaration of dangerous dog. (+ See table of offences here)
+When the dog is no longer employed as a guard dog, you can again notify the General Manager in writing, and he/she may revoke the declaration of dangerous dog. (+ See table of offences here + Find out how much a penalty unit is here)

-Under the Dog Control Act 2000, an authorised council officer (usually the Animal Control Officer) of the Council can apprehend and impound your dog if it is found at large outside your property.
+Under the Dog Control Act 2000, an authorised officer of the Council can apprehend and impound your dog if it is found at large outside your property.

 If the dog is wearing a registration tag, the General Manager has to let you know in writing that your dog has been impounded, and tell you that the dog can be reclaimed.
 If, after five working days after the owner has received the notice, the dog has not been reclaimed, the General Manager may sell, destroy or otherwise dispose of the dog.